Cyfrin/4-puppy-raffle-audit/audit-data/2023-09-01-puppy-raffle.md

 There are a few attack vectors here.

-1. Validators can slightly manipulate the `block.timestamp` and `block.difficulty` in an effort to result in their index being the winner.
+1. Validators can know ahead of time the `block.timestamp` and `block.difficulty` and use that knowledge to predict when / how to participate.
+See the [solidity blog on prevrando](https://soliditydeveloper.com/prevrandao) here. `block.difficulty` was recently replaced with `prevrandao`.
 2. Users can manipulate the `msg.sender` value to result in their index being the winner.

 Using on-chain values as a randomness seed is a [well-known attack vector](https://betterprogramming.pub/how-to-generate-truly-random-numbers-in-solidity-and-blockchain-9ced6472dbdf) in the blockchain space.